I believe you already know how to rename files in Linux with mv command. You simply use it in the format:

 Let me explain the above command to you.

-‘s/\.xyz$/.abc/’ : This is a regular expression that means replace the .xyz character at the end of the line with .abc.
-The additional \ is used to escape the . otherwise it would mean to match any character before xyz.
+‘s/\.xyz$/.abc/’ : This is a regular expression that means replacing the .xyz character at the end of the line with .abc.
+The additional \ is used to escape the . otherwise, it would mean to match any character before xyz.

 ** means look in the current directory and its sub-directories.

 Did you like the rename command?

 Not many people are aware of the rename command.
 This may be also because of the fact that rename is not a de facto command on many Linux systems.